Windows Server 2008 R2 Extend Volume is greyed out

 - The partition you want to expand is formatted with FAT32, only NTFS partition can be extended.

-- To extend C drive, there must be adjacent Unallocated space on the right, but you cannot get such required space after shrinking any partition in Disk Management.
+- To extend a partition, there must be adjacent Unallocated space on the right, but you cannot get such required space after shrinking any partition in Disk Management.

 - The only method is deleting the contiguous D: drive, but if this drive is in Extended Partition, you still cannot extend C drive except deleting all Logical drives in this Extended Partition and the Extended Partition itself.